-1) the cost of attendance minus other estimated financial assistance; or
+1. the cost of attendance minus other estimated financial assistance; or

-2) the Department of Education annual maximum loan limits, which vary by program.
+2. the Department of Education annual maximum loan limits, which vary by program.

 The Office of Student Financial Aid (OSFA) counsels students upon request.
-You may contact the Summerville campus at 706-737-1524 to make an appointment.
+You may contact the Summerville Campus at 706-737-1524 to make an appointment.

 Yes, it is likely that you can receive financial aid for the summer semester.
-If you did not attend school full-time during the fall and spring semesters and are a Federal Pell Grant recipient, you may have Pell monies remaining for the summer semester.
+If you did not attend school full-time during the fall and spring semesters and are a Federal Pell Grant recipient, you may have Pell funding remaining for the summer semester.
 You should contact our office to inform us that you will be attending during the summer and we will assess your remaining eligibility.
 As for Direct Loans, if you did not borrow the annual maximum for your grade level over the course of fall and spring semesters, you may also be eligible for additional funds for summer.
 You must complete and submit the Direct Loan Request Form to our office.
 If you receive the HOPE or Zell Miller Scholarship, you will be automatically awarded for summer provided that you remain eligible after the spring semester checkpoint.
 If you are not a current recipient of the HOPE or Zell Miller Scholarship, you must complete and submit the HOPE/Zell Miller Scholarship Request Form for review.
 If you have questions regarding other types of aid, please contact our office.

 If you receive financial aid and withdraw from all of your classes, it is possible that some of your aid must be returned to the appropriate federal program and/or you may owe a refund to the U.S. Department of Education (ED).
 This applies to students who withdraw prior to completing 60% of a term.
 The Augusta University Business Office (Student Accounts Division) performs return of funds calculations.
 These calculations are based on the percentage of earned aid using a Federal Return of Title IV funds formula established by ED.
-Student Accounts notifies the OSFA of the amounts of monies that must be returned.
+Student Accounts notifies the OSFA of the amounts of funds that must be returned.
 The OSFA will notify you if you owe monies to ED.

 It does not automatically transfer.
 You must complete the HOPE/Zell Miller Scholarship Request Form and submit it to the OSFA.
 Once your official transcript(s) have been reviewed by the Admissions Office, your eligibility can be determined.

-Yes, complete the Financial Aid Adjustment Form and submit it to the OSFA.
+Yes, complete the Financial Aid Adjustment Form and submit it to OSFA.
 Your eligibility will then be determined.